Rolphs/Voronoi-Maker/ui/README.md

 ### 3D preview

-The `PreviewPlaceholder` widget in `main.py` reserves screen real estate for the interactive viewport.
-Implementors can subclass it or replace the placeholder with an object exposing an `update_scene(mesh_data)` method.
-When integrating `vedo`/`pyvista`, a good approach is to embed their OpenGL widgets inside the placeholder frame and reimplement `update_scene` to handle `PolyData` or custom mesh structures.
+The `PreviewPlaceholder` widget in `main.py` embeds a VTK `QVTKRenderWindowInteractor` and configures a vedo `Plotter`.
+Meshes passed to `update_scene(mesh_data)` are converted from `trimesh.Trimesh` instances via `vedo.utils.trimesh2vedo` and rendered inside the Qt application.
+When VTK or OpenGL drivers are missing (common on headless CI systems) the widget shows a status message explaining how to enable the preview instead of crashing.

 ### Logging console